AlvinHappyStar/SocialVerse_Chain/x/recovery/spec/05_clients.md

 ## CLI

-Find below a list of `fcod` commands added with the `x/recovery` module.
-You can obtain the full list by using the `fcod` -h command.
+Find below a list of `socialvd` commands added with the `x/recovery` module.
+You can obtain the full list by using the `socialvd` -h command.

 ### Queries